Castelvill/SandstormBox/README.md

 # SandstormBox
 Graphical Engine / 2D Game Engine written in c++ and Allegro5 graphical library.

 It's my hobby project and will not be "production ready" any time soon.
+And if it ever gets finished its use will be purely recreational - I hope.

 SandstormBox engine uses Sand - it's my custom scripting language closely integrated into the engine.
 You can find all implemented instructions in the /docs/instructions.md file.
 To learn more about Sand read the /docs/language.md file (it's probably outdated tho).
 All programs and utilities that work inside the engine are written in the Sand language.

 ## Implemented functionality

-Below are the most important working parts of the engine:
+Below are the most important implemented parts of the engine:
-- JIT Compilation - engine can compile and run scripts during the runtime.
+- Script-to-Event Execution Pipeline - engine can compile and run scripts during the runtime.
 By default engine grabs initial scripts from the config file, but you can also pass your scripts as the command line arguments.
-- Terminal - you can use commands like "ls" (list files in the directory), "edit" (text editor), "sand" (compile & run Sand scripts) or "cat" (output file contents to the terminal).
+- Terminal - you can use commands like "ls" (list files in the directory), "edit" (simple text editor), "sand" (compile & run Sand scripts) or "cat" (output file contents to the terminal).
 - Text editor - it's built into the terminal and can be opened with "edit" command.
 With this editor you can edit any text files and save them.
 You can also select multiple letters, words and lines in the text with the keyboard or mouse.
 Text inside the editor is wrapped automatically - all text fields have this feature implemented.
 - Mover - program that lets you move around all objects inside the chosen layer.
 - Scrollbars - you can scroll horizontally and vertically through the layer by using mouse - both with the mouse wheel and by dragging the scrollbar.